 - The invoices are not older than twelve months

-- The principal has either reversed or not been availed on the input tax credit Besides the above, all the provisions of CGST Act and SGST Act are similar.
+- The principal has either reverse or not been avail on the input tax credit Besides the above, all the provisions of CGST Act and SGST Act are similar.

 (I) scope of supply;